Usgupta/dubtok/README.md

 # dubtok

-To run the frontend, cd to the frontend folder, and run npm start
+To run the frontend, cd to the frontend folder, and run npm run dev